Second Degree Assault in Maryland

 Maryland has several different assault statutes that range from misdemeanors to felonies.
 These statutes cover a wide variety of conduct.
 An assault is defined as intentional touching that causes physical injury to the victim, and it encompasses both assault and battery.
 (Maryland Criminal Code, Section 3-201) First degree assault is defined as intentionally causing, or attempting to cause, serious physical injury to another person, or an assault committed using a firearm.
 (Maryland Criminal Code, Section 3-202)

-All other assaults fall within the category of assault of the second degree.
+All other types of assault fall into the category of assault of the second degree.
 Essentially, that means that a second degree assault occurs any time that a harmful touching occurs, excluding situations involving death, permanent or protracted injury, disfigurement, or loss or impairment of any body part or organ.
 (Maryland Criminal Code, Section 3-201) This definition is very broad.
 It could be applied to any sort of harmful or offensive touching or touching that a person knows would be unwelcome to the recipient.

 Legal Standard for Second Degree Assault